Raj-8392/global-kyc-fraud-risk-analytics/README.md

 # Global KYC & Fraud Risk Analytics #

 ## Overview
-This project focuses on detecting fraud patterns and KYC risks using SQL-based analytics on customer, account, and transaction datasets.
+This project analyzes banking datasets (customers, accounts, and transactions) to detect fraud patterns and KYC compliance risks using SQL.

+It simulates real-world fraud detection scenarios used in banking and financial institutions.

 ## Key Features